Tanauan, Leyte: Tinikling and its possible origins in Tanauan

 Tinikling is the most popular and best known of Philippine dances and honored as the Philippine national dance.
 It is one of the oldest Philippine traditional dances and originated in Leyte province.
-The people of Leyte describe the tikling bird as one of the most unique in its movements - walking around and between the tree branches and some grass stems.
-This bird was named "tikling" from which the tinikling dance got its name.
-Because of the creativeness of the Leyteños, they imitate this bird by using bamboo poles.
+The people of Leyte describe the tikling bird, from which the tinikling dance got its name, as having one of the most unique movements—walking around and between tree branches and grass stems.
+Tinikling, the creative dance of Leyteños, imitate this bird's movement through branches and stems with the use of bamboo poles.

-In 2006, the attention of the then Mayor Roque Tiu was called regarding the 2005 calendar of the Philippine National Oil Corporation entitled sulyap (glimpse) which highlighted the looking back into the home of Filipino culture and taking a glimpse into one's roots in relation to moving forward in life.
-In the second page (March–April page), it featured the Tinikling with a brief description in Filipino: ...”ang Tinikling ay nagmula sa Tanauan, Leyte.
+In 2006, then-Mayor Tiu's attention was called regarding the 2005 calendar of the Philippine National Oil Corporation entitled sulyap (glimpse), which highlighted looking back into the homes of Filipino culture and taking a glimpse into one's roots in relation to moving forward in life.
+The second page of the calendar (March–April page) featured the Tinikling with this brief description in Filipino: ...”ang Tinikling ay nagmula sa Tanauan, Leyte.
 Isa ito sa mga pinaka-kilalang Pilipinong sayaw sa buong mundo.
 Ang pagkamalikhain ng mga taga Leyte ay nagbigay buhay sa simpleng galaw ng ibong tikling, kung saan nakuhaang pangalan ng sayaw.
 Sa Tinikling naipamalas ang likas na halina at pagiging masayahin na nabubukod-tangi sa mga Pilipino.”
-Since then, the municipal government of Tanauan requested historians and enthusiasts of culture and the arts to shed light on the issue so that the local government can initiate moves towards preserving the culture of the municipality, which has been entitled as the “Cradle of Intellectuals” or "Bungto Han Kamag-araman" ever since the Spanish era.
-Another version of the story has it that the Tinikling really originated in Tanauan, Leyte, particularly in Barangay Kiling.
+Since then, the municipal government of Tanauan requested historians and enthusiasts of culture and the arts to shed light on the issue, so that the local government can initiate moves towards preserving the culture of the municipality.
+Tanauan has been called the “Cradle of Intellectuals” or "Bungto Han Kamag-araman" ever since the Spanish era.
+Another version of the story has it that the Tinikling originated in Tanauan, Leyte, but particularly in Barangay Kiling.
 The name “Kiling” is also derived from the tikling bird.
 This version of the story has yet to be authenticated.
-Today, pinpointing the exact origin of this dance still remains a mystery.
+Today, pinpointing the exact origin of this dance still remains elusive.

-Vicente I. De Veyra, a native of Leyte, collected folk songs such as "Tinikling" in his book Mga Ambahan.
+Anthologist and poet Vicente I. De Veyra, a native of Leyte, collected folk songs in his book Mga Ambahan, which included one titled "Tinikling".